copsTvFan/cops-episode-guide/guide.md

 **Kansas City 20**

-- (MO -- 11:03 PM Assistance Call) East Patrol Division -- Officer Jim
-  Dickerson says they don't have a district to patrol, they are a rapid response unit who cover the whole east.
+- (Kansas City, MO -- 11:03 PM Assistance Call) East Patrol Division -- Officer Jim Dickerson says they don't have a district to patrol, they are a rapid response unit who cover the whole east.
 There are areas that are poor & wealthy, it's a large area which can get small disturbances to homicide -- it runs the gamut.
 His partner Officer Bryan Jones is driving and says on a summer night they can get 25 calls in an 8 hour shift, 1 after the other.
-  They chase with a car armed robbery suspects in red car that crashes
+  They chase with a car armed robbery suspects in red car that crashes.
+  Featuring Sgt.
+Eric Winebrenner.
-- (Kansas City, KS -- 5:07 PM Disturbance Call) Officer Victor Walles, Officer Kinard Hylton.
+- (Kansas City, KS -- 5:07 PM Disturbance Call) Central Patrol Division.
+  Officer Victor Walles, Officer Kinard Hylton.
 Father says his daughter is threatening to beat up his wife over checks.
-- (Kansas City, MO -- 9:14 PM Assistance Call) Officer Jim Dickerson, Officer Tony White.
+- (Kansas City, MO -- 9:14 PM Assistance Call) East patrol Division.
+Officer Jim Dickerson, Officer Tony White.
 Foot chase of a black man who bailed out of a car and hides in a stack of tires with his pants down.
+Featuring Officer Mark Hockemeier.

 ## CP-1019